Jetuka Pator Dore: Critical reception

 The film was generally met with positive reviews by critics.
 Utpal Mena of Niyomiya Barta praising the director said that the later had expressed the story wonderfully with the language of camera.
 He also mentioned the acting of Aimee Barua and Raag Ainitam as a surprise package.
 The performance of Aimee Barua in a non-glamarous role of Radha is considered as the best performance of her till date by many critics.

 Awards

 The film won the Best Feature Film in Assamese award in the 58th National Film Awards for 2010.

 In Prag Cine Award 2011, the Jetuka Pator Dore team received 9 nominations, surprisingly not nominating for Best Film, and won 4 of it.
 The winning categories include Best Actress, Best Editor, Best Lyrics and Best Female Playback Singer.

 Hemanta Dutta won the Best Lyrics award for "Biphal Sakupanire" in the Assam State Film Awards for the period 2010–2012, which was presented on 10 March 2013 at Machkhowa, Guwahati.

 Soundtrack

 The soundtrack was composed by Palash Gogoi.
 The audio was launched in Guwahati on 31 July 2011 by prominent singer of Assam Dwipen Baruah.
 The album consists 10 tracks, though only 2 tracks are used in the movie.
 These two tracks are "Puwar Hanhit" and "Biphal Sakupanire."
+The soundtrack was later released on Audio Cassette in the next two days.
+It consist of only eight tracks with the exception two tracks "Sheetal Sheetal" and "Biphal Sakupanire".